spacotto/Born2beRoot/srcs/signature.md

 ## Content
 It is a text file (`.txt`) containing the **hash of your VM’s disk**.
 It’s a cryptographic **fingerprint** of your VM’s virtual disk.

+>[!NOTE]
+>A hash is a fixed-size string of characters generated from input data using a mathematical algorithm called a hash function.
+It acts like a unique "fingerprint" for data.

 ## Purpose
 By hashing the disk, your corrector can verify that:
 - you actually installed the OS (because your disk hash will be unique),